National Whistleblower Center’s Global Wildlife Advocacy

 Frequently Asked Questions About the Wildlife Conservation and Anti-Trafficking Act

 Q: What is the Wildlife Conservation and Anti-Trafficking Act?

-The Wildlife Conservation and Anti-Wildlife Trafficking Act is a bill that was introduced to the U.S. House of Representatives by Rep. Madeleine Bordallo (D-GU) and the chairman emeritus of the House Natural Resources Committee, Rep. Don Young (R-AK).
-It is landmark, bipartisan legislation that will enhance the ability to detect and enforce wildlife crimes, assist in reversing the global extinction crisis.
+The Wildlife Conservation and Anti-Wildlife Trafficking Act is a bill that was reintroduced to the U.S. House of Representatives by Reps.
+John Garamendi (D-CA) and Don Young (R-AK).
+It is a landmark, bipartisan piece of legislation that would enhance the ability of the federal government to detect and enforce wildlife crimes, thereby helping to reverse the global extinction crisis.

 Q: What does the Wildlife Conservation and Anti-Trafficking Act do?

 The Act would strengthen U.S. capacity, laws, and inter-agency coordination to better combat wildlife trafficking.
 The bill is powerful for three main reasons:

 - It creates strong incentives for whistleblowers around the world to report trafficking crimes.